-MNT is an integral component of diabetes prevention, management, and self-management education.
-ADA recognizes that, in addition to its important role in preventing and controlling diabetes, nutrition is an essential component of an overall healthy lifestyle.
-A full review of the evidence regarding nutrition in preventing and controlling diabetes and its complications and additional nutritionrelated recommendations can be found in the ADA position statement, "Nutrition Recommendations and Interventions for Diabetes," published in 2007 and updated for 2008 (54).
+MNT is an integral component of diabetes prevention, management, and selfmanagement education.
+In addition to its role in preventing and controlling diabetes, ADA recognizes the importance of nutrition as an essential component of an overall healthy lifestyle.
+A full review of the evidence regarding nutrition in preventing and controlling diabetes and its complications and additional nutritionrelated recommendations can be found in the ADA position statement "Nutrition Recommendations and Interventions for Diabetes," published in 2007 and updated for 2008 (68).
 Achieving nutritionrelated goals requires a coordinated team effort that includes the active involvement of the person with pre-diabetes or diabetes.
 Because of the complexity of nutrition issues, it is recommended that a registered dietitian who is knowledgeable and skilled in implementing nutrition therapy into diabetes management and education be the team member who provides MNT.

-Clinical trials/outcome studies of MNT have reported decreases in A1C of ~1% in type 1 diabetes and 1-2% in type 2 diabetes, depending on the duration of diabetes (55,56).
-Meta-analyses of studies in nondiabetic, free-living subjects report that MNT reduces LDL cholesterol by 15-25 mg/dl (57), while clinical trials support a role for lifestyle modification in treating hypertension (58).
+Clinical trials/outcome studies of MNT have reported decreases in A1C at 3-6 months ranging from 0.25 to 2.9% with higher reductions seen in type 2 diabetes of shorter duration.
+Multiple studies have demonstrated sustained improvements in A1C at 12 months and longer when a registered dietician provided follow-up visits ranging from monthly to three sessions per year (69-76).
+Meta-analyses of studies in nondiabetic, free-living subjects report that MNT reduces LDL cholesterol by 15-25 mg/dl (77) or can lower LDL cholesterol by up to 16% (78), while clinical trials support a role for lifestyle modification in treating hypertension (78,79).

-Because of the effects of obesity on insulin resistance, weight loss is an important therapeutic objective for overweight or obese individuals with prediabetes or diabetes (59).
-Short-term studies have demonstrated that moderate weight loss (5% of body weight) in subjects with type 2 diabetes is associated with decreased insulin resistance, improved measures of glycemia and lipemia, and reduced blood pressure (60); longerterm studies (≥52 weeks) showed mixed effects on A1C in adults with type 2 diabetes (61-63), and results were confounded by pharmacologic weight loss therapy.
-Sustained weight loss is difficult for most people to accomplish.
-However, the multifactorial intensive lifestyle intervention employed in the DPP, which included reduced intake of fat and calories, led to weight loss averaging 7% at 6 months and maintenance of 5% weight loss at 3 years, and these outcomes were associated with a 58% reduction in the incidence of type 2 diabetes (10).
-The Look AHEAD (Action for Health in Diabetes) study is a large clinical trial designed to determine whether long-term weight loss will improve glycemia and prevent cardiovascular events in subjects with type 2 diabetes.
-One-year results of the intensive lifestyle intervention in this trial show an average 8.6% weight loss, significant reduction of A1C, and reduction in several CVD risk factors (64).
-When completed, the Look AHEAD study should provide insight into the effects of long-term weight loss on important clinical outcomes.
+Because of the effects of obesity on insulin resistance, weight loss is an important therapeutic objective for overweight or obese individuals with prediabetes or diabetes (80).
+Short-term studies have demonstrated that moderate weight loss (5% of body weight) in subjects with type 2 diabetes is associated with decreased insulin resistance, improved measures of glycemia and lipemia, and reduced blood pressure (81); longerterm studies (52 weeks) showed mixed effects on A1C in adults with type 2 diabetes (82-85), and results were confounded by pharmacologic weight loss therapy.
+A systematic review of 80 weight loss studies of ≥ 1 year duration demonstrated that moderate weight loss achieved through diet alone, diet and exercise, and meal replacements can be achieved and maintained over the long term (4.8-8% weight loss at 12 months) (86).
+The multifactorial intensive lifestyle intervention employed in the DPP, which included reduced intake of fat and calories, led to weight loss averaging 7% at 6 months and maintenance of 5% weight loss at 3 years, associated with a 58% reduction in incidence of type 2 diabetes

+(10).
+Look AHEAD (Action for Health in Diabetes) is a large clinical trial designed to determine whether long-term weight loss will improve glycemia and prevent cardiovascular events in subjects with type 2 diabetes.
+One-year results of the intensive lifestyle intervention in this trial show an average of 8.6% weight loss, significant reduction of A1C, and reduction in several CVD risk factors (87).
+When completed, the Look AHEAD trial should provide insight into the effects of long-term weight loss on important clinical outcomes.